johnsuico/MockUni/README.md

 ## Dependencies

 - Backend
-  - chart.js
-    - To create bar graphs for analytics
-  - Concurrently
-    - To run backend and frontend at the same time
   - CORS
     - To allow for resource sharing between backend and frontend
   - Express
     - Backend framework
   - Mongoose
     - To handle database connections and queries
-  - react-chartjs-2
-    - To create bar graphs for analytics

 - Backend Dev
   - Nodemon